 The Use of Paintable Wax in the Short-term Storage of Greenwoods

-In my experience, when attempting to store greenwoods in the short term, the use of paintable wax serves as an incredibly efficient method.
-A suitable paintable wax can create a protective shell around the lumber, reducing the loss of moisture and often leading to cracking and subsequent damage.
+In my experience, paintable wax is an incredibly efficient method when attempting to store greenwood in the short term.
+A suitable paintable wax can create a protective shell around the lumber, reducing moisture loss and often leading to cracking and subsequent damage.

 An excellent resource for understanding more about paintable wax and its protective properties is the Oregon State University Extension Service.